Kushtia District (1947–1984): Administrative division

+Demographics

+According to 1981 census, total population of Kushtia district was 2291997.
+Muslim formed the largest community.

 In the present time

 Mujibnagar in Undivided Kushtia District was the first temporary capital of independent Bangladesh which is now an upazila in Meherpur District.
 The Bengali spoken by the original inhabitants of this region i.e. the undivided Nadia district bears a close resemblance to modern Standard Bengali.
 The larger society of the inhabitants of these three districts is called the Brihottoro Kushtiabasi.